-To begin the process, simply fill out the application form below to see if you qualify for a Record Suspension in Canada.
+Fill out the application form below to see if you qualify for a Criminal Record Suspension in Canada.

 You’ll get an instant email with information on your eligibility and learn how to get started right away.

-Keep in mind: your submission is 100% confidential, and there is no obligation to work with us once you have submitted your information.
+Your submission is 100% confidential, and there is no obligation to start a file once you have submitted your information.